bufbuild-ru/docs/docs/bufstream/kafka-compatibility/configure-clients/index.md

 ## Minimizing inter-zone network traffic

-Bufstream uses [options](../../reference/configuration/client-id-options/) within the client ID to determine which availability zone (AZ) it's operating in and respond to service discovery requests with only the addresses of zone-local brokers.
+Bufstream uses [options](../../reference/configuration/client-id-options/) within the client ID to determine which availability zone (AZ) it's operating in and responds to service discovery requests with only the addresses of zone-local brokers.
 To configure your clients for zone awareness, append a `zone` option to the client ID.
 For example, use a client ID of `my-app-001,zone=us-east-1a` for the first instance of an application called `my-app` in AWS `us-east-1a`.
 On deploy, Bufstream emits the AZ values that you can use in client configuration.

 Following standard Kafka practice, take care to make client IDs unique.